About FediForum

 We started FediForum to create a place and an event where the leaders and enthusiasts for this brave new world of internet-wide social communications based on open protocols could find each other, meet, learn from each other, and start projects that move the open social web forward.
 Starting with the first FediForum in March 2023, each FediForum event has surpassed our expectations, and attendee feedback has consistently been extremely positive.

 Before we co-create the agenda each day, we run a speed demo track where software developers can showcase cool new social web applications that may be of interest to attendees.
+Going forward, we will further evolve the format to meet the needs of the community (details to be announced).

 While initially, FediForum participation skewed towards projects built around ActivityPub, we’ve already had participation from many communities including Secure Scuttlebutt (SSB), Nostr, Bluesky/ATProto, the IndieWeb and others.
 People involved in many of the leading software projects have come, run sessions and in many cases, demo’d their platforms and applications.
-(For demo recordings, see PeerTube channel · YouTube channel .)
+(For demo recordings, see PeerTube channel ยท YouTube channel .)

 Going forward, we will reach out even further to connect the people who are building this brave new world, as a world-wide, decentralized open social web can only be built by many, cooperating projects.
 Evidence that the approach is working is in this list of collaboration projects that have been started at FediForum, often by people who met at FediForum for the first time.